APSPM 2026

 Description:

 Protein Language Models (pLMs) allow latent space representation of proteins, both sequence and structure.
-This workshop will explore how this latent space can be used to extract evolutionary signals and put it towards phylogenetic inference.
-The workshop will introduce pLMs, look at state of the art models like ESM-Cambrian and SA-Prot, show how to extract latent space representations and their respective computational transformation for phylogenetic inference.
+This workshop will explore distance-space and see how this latent space can be used to extract evolutionary signals and put it towards phylogenetic inference.
+The workshop will introduce some toy examples and pLMs, look at a state of the art model like Prot-T5, ESM-Cambrian and SA-Prot (time permitting), show how to extract latent space representations and their respective computational transformation for phylogenetic inference.